Spreadsheet alternative

 Readathon spreadsheets become the fundraiser.

 A spreadsheet can track a few totals, but most school readathons need more than totals.
-Someone has to update reading minutes, donation status, classroom progress, student prizes, refunds, and family questions.
+Someone has to update reading minutes, donation status, classroom progress, student prizes, refunds, and family questions — usually all in the same week.

-That work usually lands on the school office or a volunteer who spends the campaign reconciling instead of communicating.
+That work lands on the school office or a volunteer, who ends up spending the campaign reconciling instead of communicating.
+The spreadsheet stops being a record of the fundraiser and quietly becomes the fundraiser.

 Move the live work into the software.